History of concubinage in the Muslim world: Mughal Empire

 Under the Mughal Empire, the royalty and nobility kept concubines in addition to wives.
 While concubines are often a feature of royal households, Mughal harems stood out for their elaborateness, size and pomp.
 Francisco Pelseart describes that noblemen kept both wives and concubines, who lived in extravagant quarters.
 Early Mughal harems were small, but Akbar had a harem of more than 5000 women and Aurangzeb's harem was even larger.
 Mughals attempted to suppress slavery, with emperor Akbar forbidding enslavement of women and children in 1562, prohibiting slave trade, and freeing thousands of his own slaves.
-However, Akbar wasn't always consistent and may have kept his own concubines.
+However, Akbar was not always consistent and may have kept his own concubines.
 After Akbar's death there was a return to older patterns, such as Jahangir taking the wives and daughters of a rebel into his harem and soldiers enslaving women from rebellious villages, but the sale of slaves remained banned.
 Ahmad Shah Abdali's army captured Maratha women to fill Afghan harems.
 The Sikhs attacked Abdali and rescued 2,000 Maratha girls.
 Ovington, a voyager who wrote about his journey to Surat, stated that Muslim men had an "extraordinary liberty for women" and kept as many concubines as they could afford.
 The nobles in India could possess as many concubines as they wanted.
 Ismail Quli Khan, a Mughal noble, possessed 1200 girls.
 Another nobleman, Said, had many wives and concubines from whom he fathered 60 sons in just four years.